solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

     > **Note** You can run these queries, then run them again at a future time to see what the delta is.
 Typically you would sort based on the number and then explore further if you see results.

-## Exercise 5 : Azure Sentinel Entity Behavior
+## Exercise 5 : Microsoft Sentinel Entity Behavior

-1. In the Azure Sentinel blade, select **Entity Behavior**
+1. In the Microsoft Sentinel blade, select **Entity Behavior**
 2. Select **Configure UEBA**

     ![Select Enable UEBA.](./media/sentinel_enable_ueba.png "Select Enable UEBA.")